AdmiralCloud/ac-sqs/README.md

 # AC SQS
 This tool is a wrapper for AWS SDK's SQS function.
 It includes handling of big SQS messages using S3.

+## Breaking changes - version 2
+This new class-based wrapper is not compatible with older versions.

 # Usage

 ```